This Update consists of five modules covering new and changing knowledge on:

 |

-The second Essential Knowledge Challenge to be released in 2020, EKC2020.2 provides a twenty item online applied knowledge test with instant answer access.
+This Challenge provides a twenty item online applied knowledge test with instant answer access.
 The questions included within the Challenge are sourced from the content of the modules and reference material found within EKU2020.2 as well as the EKU Journal Watch and Hot Topics released during September to December 2019. |

 |